Foamhenge: Design and construction

-Physical decline and move to Northern Virginia
+Relocation

 Foamhenge stayed at the Natural Bridge site for over 12 years.
 By 2015, the foam pieces had deteriorated markedly due to the temporary nature of their construction and overexposure to the elements in a moderate climate.
 Many of the pieces had fallen into disrepair to the point that they had split apart and held together with temporary supports.

 The Natural Bridge became a state park in 2016, subsequently causing Foamhenge to close.
 The structure was dismantled on August 30, 2016, and placed in storage.
 After receiving over fifty inquiries from across the United States, Cline agreed to relocate Foamhenge to Cox Farms, a popular 116 acre family farm, near Centreville, VA, a suburb of Washington, D.C.
 After the pieces were repaired and repainted, they were moved and re-constructed, with help from an astronomer, for permanent display at Cox Farms.
 With guidance from Harold Geller, the Observatory Director at nearby George Mason University, the pieces were accurately placed to align with the Summer solstice just like Stonehenge.
 Foamhenge officially re-opened at its new location just in time for the start of the farm's Fall Festival on September 16, 2017.